Free workshops and public talks ▸ Information & registration

 In the ‘Amtsdeutsch ohne Angst’ workshops, we work with authentic German bureaucratic texts typical for Austria.
 We use different activities and exercises to analyse and understand them.
 We discuss everyday situations in which we might feel stressed or frustrated when we have to deal with these kinds of texts.

 The workshop is designed to empower you in your interaction with bureaucratic communication.
-You will stop feeling like a merely passive recipient of official statements and learn to actively engage with this type of communication.
+You will stop feeling like a merely passive recipient of official statements and learn to actively relate to what you are reading.

 Together, we ask questions such as: